 Key Takeaways

-Inspiration and Planning My DIY Stair Makeover
+Inspiration and Planning My DIY Staircase Makeover

-Collecting Design Ideas and Material Lists
+Acquiring Design Ideas and Materia

 Material | Quantity | Purpose |